Tweed Heads, NSW, 2485 - Coolangatta, QLD, 4225

 And when you're too pooped to make like a masterchef in the kitchen, there are more than enough cafes, restaurants and eateries to choose from, from a stroll along Marine Parade and Griffith Street.

-Minjungbal Aboriginal Cultural Centre is a NSW NPWS Historic Site with a mangrove boardwalk and walking track winding through the site to an amphi-theatre, and a free picnic and BBQ area.
+Minjungbal Museum and Cultural Centre Updated is a NSW NPWS Historic Site with a mangrove boardwalk and walking track winding through the site to an amphi-theatre, and a free picnic and BBQ area.

 The Centre has a fine museum, and a shop offering aboriginal art, crafts and souvenirs.
 Indigenous interpretive tour guides are available by arrangement for private tours and group tours to the museum, which is currently open 10am-3pm Monday to Wednesday.